A Half plot is available at £16 per annum plus membership.

 JOIN’N’SAVE - Membership is just £5 a year and is open to both plot holders and non-plot holders alike, where ever you live.
 A visit to ‘THE HUT’ should easily recoup this investment when you take advantage of our special bulk buy prices.

 ‘THE BONFIRE’ - Plot holders please compost as much material as possible including annual weeds, soil, grass cuttings, brassica tops, rhubarb leaves and waste crops.
 Other material including brassica roots, perennial weeds, pruning’s, diseased crops, sweetcorn stems and roots and other woody material may go on the bonfire.
-Metals and plastics can go in the blue wheelie bin, stones from your plot on the planings heap.
+Metals and plastics can go in the blue or black wheelie bin, stones from your plot on the planings heap.
 Please help by putting your waste material ON TOP of the bonfire NOT BESIDE IT.
 Thank you for helping to keep the site tidy.
 Once again the bonfire site will be closed from mid June to the end of July.

 SITE MOWERS - Plot holders are reminded that they will need to have training to use the mowers.
 Please DO NOT use the Harrier 48 (With the roller) when the grass is wet or too long, the other mower will cope with these conditions much better.
 Please DO clear out the exit port periodically when using and when you have finished using the machine.